benshimonz/V1/README.md

 - An optional condition on the number of relationships / paths that satisfy the pattern - for each assignment combination to _S1_ entities, expressed by an equation (e.g. '> 30')
 - A condition, an aggregation tag, or both - must be presented

+- The visual notation for the entity directly left of the aggregation is '←' instead of '_et_'.
+Similarly, the visual notation for the entity directly right of the aggregation is '→' instead of '_et_'.
+The visual notation for both is 'pair' (as in 'per pair') or 'pairs' (as in '5 pairs with...') instead of '{_et_, _et_}'.

 **L2 filters assignment combinations to _S1_ entities - to only those for which number of relationships / paths that satisfy the pattern - satisfy the condition.**

 _**Q71:** Any dragon that froze dragons more than 10 times (cumulatively)_